NEUROIMAGING / MAGNETIC RESONANCE

 Absolute contraindications

-• the MRI non-approved cardiac implantable electronic devices (CIED) → see more here
+• MRI non-approved cardiac implantable electronic devices (CIED) → see more here

 • pacemaker (PM), cardioverter-defibrillator (ICD), cardiac resynchronization therapy (CRT) device